-This area of work is open to civil/structural engineering graduates.
-An honours degree, accredited by the Institution of Civil Engineers (ICE), is essential for gaining Chartered Engineer (MICE CEng) status with the ICE.
+This area of work is open to civil and structural engineering graduates.
+An honours degree, accredited by the ICE, is essential for gaining Chartered Engineer (MICE CEng) status with the ICE.

-It may be possible to enter this profession as a graduate with a BSc or another engineering discipline, but you may be limited as to how far you can progress in your career.
+It may be possible to enter this profession as a graduate with a BSc or another engineering discipline, but progression could be limited.
 Entry with a HND only is unusual.

 - a flexible approach.

 Relevant summer work experience and placements can be very useful in providing a context to job applications as well as networking opportunities.
-Contact the ICE to find out about industrial placements or take a look at online resources such as Gradcracker.
+Contact the ICE to find out about industrial placements.

 Degree courses that provide a year in industry can also be very helpful in developing contacts.
 The engineering world is an active community, which provides a variety of opportunities for new entrants to network and build on their knowledge of the industry.